fumitoh/modelx/doc/source/tutorial.rst

 it is also the base space of them.
 ``Policy`` space inherits its members from ``Term`` model, and in turn ``Policy`` is inherited by the 3 dynamic spaces.
+This inheritance is represented by the unfilled arrowhead next the filled diamond.

 .. figure:: images/Inheritance2.png